-PEG-Intron is a PEG-enhanced version of Schering-Plough's recombinant alpha interferon product called INTRON A. We have modified the INTRON A compound by attaching PEG to it, with the goal of imparting upon the drug enhanced characteristics, such as reduced toxicity, extended circulating life and the ability to administer higher doses without causing additional side effects.
+PEG-Intron is a PEG-enhanced version of Schering-Plough's recombinant alpha-interferon product called INTRON A. We have modified the INTRON A compound by attaching PEG to it, with the goal of imparting upon the drug enhanced characteristics, such as reduced toxicity, extended circulating life and the ability to administer higher doses without causing additional side effects.
 We have developed PEG-Intron in conjunction with Schering-Plough.
 Schering-Plough currently markets INTRON A for 16 major antiviral and oncology indications worldwide.
 The largest indications for INTRON A are hepatitis C and certain types of cancer.
 Schering-Plough has been conducting clinical trials of PEG-Intron in hepatitis C and cancer, as well as some other potential indications.
-Schering-Plough has submitted applications for marketing approval in both the U.S. and Europe for use of PEG-Intron as stand-alone therapy in treating hepatitis C.
+Schering-Plough has submitted applications for marketing approval in both Europe and the U.S. for use of PEG-Intron as stand-alone therapy in treating hepatitis C.

-Commencing in late 1998, Schering-Plough began selling INTRON A in combination therapy with REBETOL for the treatment of hepatitis C, and reporting only its combined worldwide sales of INTRON A, as a stand-alone therapy for all indications, and as combination therapy with REBETOL for treatment of hepatitis C. Schering-Plough has reported that the 1999 worldwide sales of INTRON A, as a stand-alone therapy for all indications, and as combination therapy with REBETOL, were approximately \$1.1 billion.
+Commencing in late 1998, Schering-Plough began selling INTRON A in combination therapy with REBETOL for the treatment of hepatitis C.

+Schering-Plough has reported that the 1999 worldwide sales of INTRON A, as a stand-alone therapy for all indications and as combination therapy with REBETOL, were approximately \$1.1 billion.
 Sales of INTRON A as a stand-alone therapy for the treatment of hepatitis C represent a portion of these combined sales.
 To date, the only application filed by Schering-Plough for marketing approval of PEG-Intron is as stand-alone therapy for the treatment of hepatitis C.